 Probably one of the strangest physical reactions but a cool one to log nevertheless.
 I think these can come from a memory but also can happen with the first experience of something.

 What makes your hairs stand on end?
-[Insert joke about Sam’s bonce here]
+[Insert joke about Sam’s head here]

 What gives you “chicken skin” (for all my European readers)?